leeeeyh/EEG-adversarial-robustness/README.md

-Code will be uploaded upon acceptance of this work.
+Code for LEEE MLSP2022 "Adversarial Training for the Adversarial Robustness of EEG-based Brain-Computer Interfaces"

 # Supplementary materials